matryer/pangaea/README.md

 pangaea
 =======

-Powerful pre-processor for text files - powered by JavaScript
+Powerful pre-processor for text files - powered by JavaScript.

 ### How it works